jmcarpenter2/parfit/docs/documentation.md

 `y`: The response variable data

-`nfolds`: The number of folds you wish to use for cross-validation
+`nfolds`: The number of folds you wish to use for cross-validation.
+Set nfolds=X.shape[0] for LeaveOneOut cross-validation.

 `metric`: The metric you wish to use to score the predictions using Defaults to roc_auc_score